Miaourt/niu-ending/README.md

 I wanted to put something instead of a blank page, in memory of the community, so there it is !

-It have been made with https://animejs.com/ and a bunch of dirty hardcoded hacks.
-Could be better but 😴.
+It have been made with https://animejs.com/v3 and a bunch of dirty hardcoded hacks.
+Could be way better but 😴.

 # Some credits :
 - Bunnies emojis are from [Volpeon (ex Feuerfuchs)](https://volpeon.ink/emojis/bunhd/)